funatsufumiya/GP_to_colored_curves/README.md

 - Generated meshes have vertex colors (with alpha), but would not shown colors as default.
 You should create proper shader node for it (using `Color Attribute` node.)
     - Shader Nodes example: ![docs/screenshot_sn_attribute.png](docs/screenshot_sn_attribute.png)
+- Radius(es) may bigger or smaller because of unit difference (pixels and meters, on Blender 4.2 LTS)
+    - Multiplication factor should be variable, or need proper algorithm to convert units.

 ## TODOs